 - explore the jail house where inebriated inmates were left to dry-out on admission.

 - see the 1860's school house which doubled as a tea house plus the community's old butchery.

 - walk to the islands cemetery and contemplate views of Ponui Island and the Hauraki Gulf.

 - swim and picnic at one of the island’s four beautiful sandy beaches

-- prepare a lunch and cook it at one of the islands free barbeques.
+- prepare a lunch and cook it at one of the islands free BBQs.

 - explore walking trails among regenerating native bush.

-- visit the seven metre high Chris Booth sculpture soon to be installed on the islands southern headland.
+- visit the seven metre high Chris Booth sculpture on the island's southern headland.